 Biden raises more than potential GOP challengers in 3rd quarter, while Trump leads GOP field in fundraising

-President Joe Biden's fundraising haul from July through September easily surpassed all his potential GOP rivals, according to campaign finance data from presidential campaigns made public Sunday.
+President Biden's fundraising haul from July through September easily surpassed all his potential GOP rivals, according to campaign finance data made public Sunday.
 Former President Donald Trump continues to lead the GOP field of presidential candidates, with Florida Gov. Ron DeSantis and former U.S. Ambassador to the U.N.
 Nikki Haley trailing.

 Here's a rundown of what the candidates raised in the quarter, according to data from the Federal Elections Commission.